vanHeemstraSystems/hero-s-power-contract/README.md

 I now make a sacred pact to accept myself as **[a powerful creator of my life](./100/README.md)** and to move toward and live out my next **[wildest dream](./200/README.md)**.

-I understand that growth requires moving through new, possibly uncomforatble things.
+I understand that growth requires moving through new, possibly uncomfortable things.

 I get that I may have to expand my boundaries.